SOP - the data archiving

 Caution:

-• Press the OK button to archive the project and close the Backup dialog.
-Archiving without leaving the dialog can be performed by using the Archive button instead.
+- Click OK ⑥ to archive the project and close the Backup dialog.
+Alternatively, you can use the Archive button to perform the operation without closing the dialog.

 Note:

-• Uncheck the Without Compressing checkbox in the opened Backup dialog.
-Unlike the whole projects archiving, the Move to Archive checkbox should stay unchecked.
+- Uncheck the Without Compressing checkbox ①.
+Unlike the whole projects archiving, the Move to Archive checkbox ② should stay unchecked.

 Note:

-The daily and station audit trails are common for the whole Clarity station.
-Thus, in case more than one Instrument is available to users, removing the audit trail files might also remove the log data from other Clarity projects.
+The daily and station audit trails are common for the entire Clarity station.
+If multiple instruments are available, deleting these files might also remove log data from other projects.

-The process of Clarity configuration file archiving cannot be performed from the Clarity environment.
-The configuration file is not needed for further file records, it is just a necessary part which has to be saved for the repeatability of the measurement.
+Archiving the Clarity configuration file cannot be performed from within the Clarity environment.
+Although the configuration file is not required for processing further records, it is essential for ensuring the repeatability of measurements.